Round Pistachio Baklava

 You will need a pastry brush to brush the filo dough with butter.
 A knife is not going to do it.

-For the pistachios, I bought the pre-shelled variety, if you have willing helpers that won’t eat all the nuts before you can use them, then go ahead and get the ones with shells.
+For the pistachios, I bought the pre-shelled variety.
+If you have willing helpers that won’t eat all the nuts, then get the ones with shells.
 Don’t get ones that have flavorings or coloring, you want basic nuts.

 - It is important that you have everything you need BEFORE you begin.
 Checklist: skewer, baking pan with sides, damp cloth, pastry brush, cutting board.